 . source: People's Bank of China

-Interest Rate in China is expected to be 3.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the China Loan Prime Rate is projected to trend around 3.60 percent in 2024, according to our econometric models.
+Interest Rate in China is expected to be 3.65 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the China Loan Prime Rate is projected to trend around 3.45 percent in 2024 and 3.50 percent in 2025, according to our econometric models.